 - Stopping at the Channel Gardens, which typically change with the seasons.
 This time they had a beautiful Fall display, and since our son is currently obsessed with pumpkins we spent a good amount of time here.
 (I haven’t quite figured out how to break the news to him that pumpkins are a seasonal thing.)

 - Going shopping or just walk around to look at the window displays.
 Our favorite was the Lego store with the Rockefeller Center made of legos that was displayed in the window.

-- Visiting the Top of the Rock Observation Deck with amazing views of the city and something I plan to do again in the future when our son is just a little older (kids under 6 are free!)
+- Visiting the Top of the Rock Observation Deck with amazing views of the city and something I plan to do again in the future when our son is just a little older.
+You can find Top of the Rock tickets here and kids under 6 are FREE.